sandy-06/run-buddy/README.md

 # Run Buddy, Inc

 ## Purpose
 A website that offers fitness training services.
 We were provided a mock up of what they wanted.
 Then a web page was created the match the mock-up with interactive capabilites.
-As an add on a disclosure statement was added to the projuect
+As an add on a disclosure statement was added to the project

 ## Built With
 * HTML